landmann/tips-and-tricks/README.md

 # Arch Linux

-I've started to use ArchLinux at work and it's perfect for it.
-It has all you need, and nothing more.
+I've started to use ArchLinux at work and it's honestly quite buggy, but it does help you learn about what's happening in the back.

 ## Mapping CapsLock to Ctrl
 First thing I do when using a new ArchLinux computer is to map the `CapsLock` key to `Ctrl`.
 To do this, add the following to `~/.Xmodmap`